alexbalmus/dci_java_playground/README.md

 Please note that given Java's dynamic limitations and the considerations mentioned below, this is not true DCI.

+Also note that this is a variation of https://github.com/alexbalmus/dci_java_playground/tree/context_with_role_methods the difference being that instead of a stateful context object there is a stateless service.

 Also, checkout another approach I've tried: https://github.com/alexbalmus/dci_java_playground/tree/wrapper_approach

 DCI is a valuable (but not very well known) use case oriented design & architecture approach